 Note: If you are using an older version of Photoshop, you need to go into the Edit > Step Backward option.
 On the other hand, if you are using shortcuts, press “Shift” + “Ctrl” + “Z”.
 On the other hand, if anyone is using the Mac platform, you could “Shift” + “Command” + “Z” on the keyboard.

 If you are interested in knowing how to unflatten layers in Photoshop after saving, here is the answer.
 If you have just flattened the image and haven’t closed the Photoshop software yet, check out the History Panel.
 It’s most likely; that your action is saved on the History panel.
 You need to go into Windows > History to access the History panel.
 It would open up your previous action right away.

 Once you find out the steps named “Flatten Image”, use the following step and recover it.
 But, one thing to remember is that the History panel would not work once you saved the File and closed Photoshop.
 This is why we recommend using the History panel in Photoshop if you haven’t saved and closed the following Photoshop file.

 In many professional projects, people tend to save a backup file of the image before getting into other steps.
 For example, if the Undo function and the History panel are not working for you, go for the backup File of your same image.
 For the same reason, it is recommended to create a backup of your Photoshop file before flattening and merging a file.

 Check Into The Auto-Save Of Previews Step

-A newer version of Photoshop offers Auto-Save features to recover any file which is not saved.
+A newer version of Photoshop offers Auto-Save features to recover any file that is not saved.
 You could check out if the current Photoshop has auto-save features or not.
-To do so, go into the Edit > Preferences > File Handling as a Windows user.
+To do so, go into Edit > Preferences > File Handling as a Windows user.
 Afterward, you would get an option named Automatically Save Recovery Information Every.
 Plus, it would show you the time it auto-saves the File.